Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Diverse students at the University of Phoenix

-Equity and diversity at University of Phoenix
+Diversity, equity and inclusion at University of Phoenix

 Respecting and appreciating our individual uniqueness is important.
 That’s why we’ve built a university for every kind of student.
 Our ever-evolving diversity, equity, inclusion and belonging (DEIB) efforts help ensure our entire community feels a sense of belonging with us.